-Ladakh, also known as the ‘Land of High Passes’, will host the inaugural edition of the Ladakh International Music Festival.
-The three-day event will feature performances by some of the country’s best-known rock acts, a band competition for local musicians, and a special tribute to the bravehearts of the Indian Army at one of the world’s highest war memorials, Rezang La, located at an elevation of 18,000 feet.
+Ladakh, also known as the ‘Land of High Passes’, hosted the inaugural edition of the Ladakh International Music Festival in 2022.
+The three-day event featured performances by some of the country’s best-known rock acts, a band competition for local musicians, and a special tribute to the brave hearts of the Indian Army at one of the world’s highest war memorials, Rezang La, located at an elevation of 18,000 feet.

-The line-up includes folk-fusion rock band Indian Ocean, singer-composer Joi Barua and his group, progressive rock band Parashara, folk music ensemble Tetseo Sisters, and EDM DJs Ali Burrni and DJ Anna Radko.
-The local Ladakhi music acts participating are Acoustive, Anonymous, Da Shugs, Faisal Ashoor, Maryul Semyangs and Rolyangs.
-A fashion show helmed by Leh-based fashion house Jigmat Couture and dance performances by performing arts academy Art of Motion Ladakh will also be staged.
-The events are free to attend.
+The line-up included folk-fusion rock band Indian Ocean, singer-composer Joi Barua and his group, progressive rock band Parashara, folk music ensemble Tetseo Sisters, and EDM DJs Ali Burrni and DJ Anna Radko.
+The local Ladakhi music acts included Acoustive, Anonymous, Da Shugs, Faisal Ashoor, Maryul Semyangs and Rolyangs.
+A fashion show helmed by Leh-based fashion house Jigmat Couture and dance performances by performing arts academy Art of Motion Ladakh were also staged.

-Conceptualised by Sushil Chaudhary, the founder and CEO of PictureTime DigiPlex, and Joi Barua, who is the programme director, the Ladakh International Music Festival has been executed with the help of Major General Akash Kaushik, Chief of Staff, Fire and Fury Corps, who was also contemplating staging a music festival in the region.
-PictureTime DigiPlex, in collaboration with the Indian Army and sky2ocean, an event planning company run by Indian Army veterans, are the organisers of the festival.
+Conceptualised by Sushil Chaudhary, the founder and CEO of PictureTime DigiPlex, and Joi Barua, who is the programme director, the Ladakh International Music Festival was executed with the help of Major General Akash Kaushik, Chief of Staff, Fire and Fury Corps, who was also contemplating staging a music festival in the region.
+PictureTime DigiPlex, in collaboration with the Indian Army and sky2ocean, an event planning company run by Indian Army veterans, were the organisers of the festival.

 Check out more music festivals here.